The word processor of choice for scholars, writers and long document writing

 Best: this feature is implemented in Mellel better than with any other writing tool.

-Unique: no other writing tool have this feature.
+Unique: no other writing tool has this feature.

 But you must explain this...